Nikita-antipin/STS/README.md

 ## STS - SubToStudy
 ***
 It is an application that will help you to learn languages by watching videos on the Internet.
 You can tranlate unknown words in subtitles right there.
-Just copy text and press buttons in your browser (that are actually bookmarklets, that execute java scripts).
+Just copy text and press buttons in your browser (they are actually bookmarklets, that execute java scripts).
 ***

 <p align="center">